 The goals of pharmacotherapy for right ventricular infarction are to reduce morbidity and prevent complications.
-Agents included in treatment are cardiovascular agents such as dobutamine and tissue plasminogen activators such as alteplase.[4, 8]
+Cardiovascular agents included in treatment are reperfusion agents (ie, tissue plasminogen activators) and inotropic agents.[4, 8]

 Clinical Context: Dobutamine produces vasodilation and increases the inotropic state.
 At higher dosages, this agent may cause increased heart rate, exacerbating myocardial ischemia.

 Clinical Context: Milrinone is a bi-pyridine positive inotrope and vasodilator with little chronotropic activity.
 It is different in mode of action from both digitalis glycosides and catecholamines.
 It selectively inhibits phosphodiesterase type III (PDE III) in cardiac and smooth vascular muscle, resulting in reduced afterload, reduced preload, and increased inotropy.

 Inotropic therapy is indicated for right ventricular failure when cardiogenic shock persists after right ventricular end-diastolic pressure has been optimized.
 Inotropes should be used until more data are available.
 Dobutamine is an inotropic agent used to improve right ventricular contractility and maintain cardiac output.